kengoy/restaurant-order/backend/README.md

 # API service for Restaurant Order App
-This is an API service for Restaurant Order Web App build using Express.
+This is a simple API service for Restaurant Order Web App built using Express.
+There are 3 endpoints to get meal data, image file and to post an order.
+The order submission endpoint should just store the order (item list, total price and payment information) in a fileand return a successful response.

 ## Dev environment quick start